freenode/web-7.0/content/news/2005-01-23-announcement-pdpc-fundraiser.md

 > standpoint.

 If you're considering a donation to PDPC, we strongly urge you to participate.
-Thanks in advance for your help, and thank you for using freenode!
+Thanks in advance for your help, and thank you for using trumpnode!